lara-zeus/bolt/docs/introduction.md

 - 🔥 multi lang
 - 🔥 form layouts
 - 🔥 show responses for each form
-- 🔥 search in all responses filtering on the dynamic fields (soon)
+- 🔥 search in all responses filtering on the dynamic fields
 - 🔥 set status for each response
 - 🔥 export or print form with its fields
 - 🔥 Replicate forms with its sections and fields
 - 🔥 form reports
-- 🔥 exam module (set correct answer, the mark for each question, auto correction for all responses, send the mark to the user, and display the result) (soon)
+- 🔥 exam module (set correct answer, the mark for each question, autocorrection for all responses, send the mark to the user, and display the result) (soon)
 - 🔥 poll module (custom layout to show the form as a poll, and display the result as chart) (soon)
 - 🔥 multiple events ready to listen to
 - 🔥 show the entries for the users